mubureterrance/aca-erp2022-2-Quiz/README.md

 # Quiz App

 A modern, interactive quiz application built with React and TypeScript featuring persistent progress tracking, performance analytics, and a responsive design.
+This project was part of the Africa Code Acadamy Engineering Residency program

 ## Features